oskardudycz/EventSourcing.NodeJS/workshops/introduction_to_event_sourcing/src/solved/03_appending_events_eventstoredb/README.md

 # Exercise 04 - Appending events to EventStoreDB

-Using a defined structure of events from the [first exercise](../01_events_definition/), fill a `AppendEvents` function to store events in [EventStoreDB](https://developers.eventstore.com/clients/grpc/).
+Using a defined structure of events from the [first exercise](../01_events_definition/), fill a `appendToStream` function to store events in [EventStoreDB](https://developers.eventstore.com/clients/grpc/).

 ## Prerequisites